protecting life and liberty

 2007 – Federal Suit for violations of Title VII and 1st Amendment to the United States Constitution, against Sheriff of Chesapeake, Virginia

 2001 – The law firm successfully defended felony criminal charges against a Lynchburg Virginia man charged with assaulting two police officers.
-Roberts argued that Morris had a right to express his commentary on police conduct and argued that the arrest was unlawful and therefore under common law long recognized by the Supreme Court of Virginia, Morris had every right to use reasonable force to repel the unlawful arrest.
-The law firm represented him in civil claims.
+Roberts argued that the defendant had a right to express his commentary on police conduct and argued that the arrest was unlawful and therefore under common law long recognized by the Supreme Court of Virginia, the defendant had every right to use reasonable force to repel the unlawful arrest.
+The law firm represented the defendant in civil claims.

 Providing Quality Representation